Pseudo-Marginal Hamiltonian Monte Carlo: Pseudo-marginal Hamiltonian Monte Carlo

 The pseudo-marginal Hamiltonian dynamics (\ref{eq:pseudoHMCflow}) can not in general be solved analytically and, as usual, we therefore need to make use of a numerical integrator.
 The standard choice in HMC is to use the Verlet scheme \citep[Section 2.2]{leimkhulermatthews2015} which is a symplectic integrator of order $O(h^{2})$, where $h$ is the integration step-size.
 However, the error of the Verlet integrator will also depend on the dimension of the system.
 For the pseudo-marginal target density (\ref{eq:extendedtargetofextendedHamiltonian}), we therefore need to take the effect of the $D$-dimensional auxiliary variable $\mathbf{u}$ into account.
-For instance, in the context of importance-sampling-based pseudo-marginal HMC\ for latent variable models of Section \ref{Section:illustrations}, we have $D=TNp$, i.e. the dimension of the extended target increases linearly with the number $N$ of importance samples.
-This is an apparent problem---by increasing $N$ we expect to obtain solution trajectories closer to those of the true marginal Hamiltonian system, but at the same time the numerical integration error gets amplified.
+For instance, in the context of importance-sampling-based pseudo-marginal HMC\ for latent variable models discussed above we have $D=TNp$, i.e., the dimension of the extended target increases linearly with the number of importance samples $N$.
+This is an apparent problem---by increasing $N$ we expect to obtain solution trajectories closer to those of the true marginal Hamiltonian system.
+However we also need to integrate numerically an ordinary different equation of dimension increasing with $N$ so one might fear that the overall numerical integration error increases.

-However, it is possible to circumvent this problem by making use of a splitting technique \cite{Beskos:2011},\citep[Section 2.4.1]{leimkhulermatthews2015}, \citep[Section 5.5.1]{Neal2011} which exploits the structure of the extended target.
+However, it is possible to circumvent this problem by making use of a splitting technique which exploits the stucture of the extended target, see~(\citealp{Beskos:2011}; \citealp[Section 2.4.1]{leimkhulermatthews2015}; \citealp[Section 5.5.1]{Neal2011}).
 The idea is to split the Hamiltonian $H$ defined in (\ref{eq:extendedtargetofextendedHamiltonian}) into two components $H=A+B$, where

 The Hamiltonian systems for $A$ and $B$ can both be integrated analytically.
-Indeed, if we define the mapping $\Phi_{t}^{A}:\mathbb{R}^{2d+2D}\mapsto\mathbb{R}^{2d+2D}$ as the solution to the dynamical system with Hamiltonian $A$ simulated for $t$ units of time from a given initial condition, we have the explicit solution
+Indeed, if we define the mapping $\Phi_{h}^{A}:\mathbb{R}^{2d+2D}\mapsto\mathbb{R}^{2d+2D}$ as the solution to the dynamical system with Hamiltonian $A$ simulated for $h$ units of time from a given initial condition, we have the explicit solution \fl{Would it make sense to explicitly write out what the Hamiltonian dynamics for systems A and B are?
+One reviewer for the NIPS submission was confused about our claim that we can integrate A and B exactly.} \ja{I think that would mostly confuse readers.}